by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Nutritional Benefits of Irish Potato Porridge Recipe

-Studies on Irish potatoes have shown that it has a higher level of dietary fibre and carbohydrate which improves digestion, optimize body function and regularizes bowel movements.
-The Vitamin C content in Irish potatoes prevents scurvy and also serves as an antioxidant and anti-inflammatory agent that repairs damaged cells within the body.
-Also, support the immune system, and gives relief to any form of inflammation such as arthritis.
+Studies on Irish potatoes have shown that they have a higher level of dietary fibre and carbohydrate which improves digestion, optimizes body function, and regularizes bowel movements.
+The vitamin C content in Irish potatoes prevents scurvy and also serves as an antioxidant and anti-inflammatory agent that repairs damaged cells within the body. also supports the immune system and gives relief to any form of inflammation, such as arthritis.

-Are there more benefits of eating Irish potato porridge?
+Are there more benefits to eating Irish potato porridge?
 Oh yes!
-The dietary fibre and carbohydrates present in the potatoes help in both weight loss and weight increase which lots of people work hard towards achieving.
-The nutrients are gotten from eating a potato dish also help the skin regenerate and help in maintaining healthy skin.
+The dietary fiber and carbohydrates present in the potatoes help with both weight loss and weight gain, which lots of people work hard towards achieving.
+The nutrients obtained from eating a potato dish also help the skin regenerate and maintain healthy skin.

 Is that all?
 Oh no!
 Because of the other ingredients present in the dish, it is loaded with carbohydrates, proteins, minerals vitamins, and even fat and oil—these are what I like to call the complete package.